dereksonderegger/444/docs/06_FlowControl.md

 Suppose that I have a piece of code that generates a random variable from the Binomial distribution with one sample (essentially just flipping a coin) but I'd like to label it head or tails instead of one or zero.

+What is happening is that the test expression inside the `if()` is evaluated and if it is true, then the subsequent statement is executed.
+If the test expression is false, the next statement is skipped.
+The way the R language is defined, only the first statement after the if statement is executed (or skipped) depending on the test expression.
+If we want multiple statements to be executed (or skipped), we will wrap those expressions in curly brackets `{ }`.
+I find it easier to follow the `if else` logic when I see the curly brackets so I use them even when there is only one expression to be executed.
+Also notice that the RStudio editor indents the code that might be skipped to try help give you a hint that it will be conditionally evaluated.

 ```r
 # Flip the coin, and we get a 0 or 1